This is the question The AI Vanguard receives more than any

 and Factual Accuracy

-for acknowledging uncertainty.
-ChatGPT Plus with browsing enabled is
+Winner: Gemini for current information.
+Claude for acknowledging uncertainty honestly.
+ChatGPT Plus with browsing enabled is competitive but less seamless.

 Long